Responsible Gambling Resources for California

 Self-Exclusion Programs

 Self-exclusion is a tool you can use to ban yourself from California’s casinos and cardrooms.
 When you sign up, the casino is legally required to remove you from their property if they identify you and to refuse to pay you any winnings even if you slip in.
-Trespass charges are possible if you violate your own self-exclusion.
 It sounds harsh, and that is the point.
 The whole purpose is to put a serious barrier between you and the gambling that is hurting you.

 Self-exclusion lengths typically run from one year to lifetime.
 Take it seriously when you sign up.
 Most people who self-exclude do so during a clear-headed moment of recognition that gambling is hurting them, and the exclusion is meant to protect you from the future moments when that clarity is gone.